-AstraZeneca AB ("AstraZeneca")
+AstraZeneca AB (AstraZeneca)

-In June 2015, we entered into a termination agreement with AstraZeneca ("AstraZeneca Termination Agreement") pursuant to which we have agreed to pay AstraZeneca (i) future royalties at a royalty rate of 10% of net sales of tenapanor or other NHE3 products by us or our licensees, and (ii) 20% of non-royalty revenue received from a new collaboration partner should we elect to license, or otherwise provide rights to develop and commercialize tenapanor or another NHE3 inhibitor, up to a maximum of \$75.0 million in aggregate for (i) and (ii).
-For the years ended December 31, 2022 and 2021, we recognized \$3.6 million and \$1.0 million, respectively, as cost of revenue related to the AstraZeneca Termination Agreement.
-To date in aggregate, we have recognized \$15.3 million of the \$75.0 million aggregate maximum related to the AstraZeneca Termination Agreement.
+In June 2015, we entered into a termination agreement with AstraZeneca (AstraZeneca Termination Agreement) pursuant to which we have agreed to pay AstraZeneca (i) future royalties at a royalty rate of 10% of net sales of tenapanor or other NHE3 products by us or our licensees, and (ii) 20% of non-royalty revenue received from a new collaboration partner should we elect to license, or otherwise provide rights to develop and commercialize tenapanor or other NHE3 products, up to a maximum of \$75.0 million in aggregate for (i) and (ii).
+As of December 31, 2023, to date in aggregate, we have recognized \$27.6 million of the \$75.0 million, which has been recorded as other cost of revenue on our statements of operations and comprehensive income (loss).
+During the years ended December 31, 2023, 2022, and 2021, we recognized \$12.4 million and \$3.6 million, and \$1.0 million, respectively, as other cost of revenue related to the AstraZeneca Termination Agreement.